Social Media for Private & Independent Schools

-Instagram, Facebook, TikTok, Snapchat, Twitter… these are all social media platforms that may be part of your social media advertising mix.
-We have a great post about social media advertising.
-I suggest you take a look for a thorough understanding of the subject.
+Instagram, Facebook, TikTok, Snapchat, and X (Twitter)… these are all social media platforms that may be part of your social media advertising mix.
+We have a great post about social media advertising that I suggest you read through to thoroughly understand the subject.
 Here, we’ll touch on some of the highlights.

-Some of the most effective ads that you can run will come from the posts that you’ve already created.
-Granted, you’re creating the types of posts that we’ve talked about in this guide.
-Here’s why, that content will be helpful, valuable, and or entertaining.
-That type of content makes for a great first impression with a prospective parent or student.
+Some of the most effective ads you can run will come from your created posts.
+Granted, you must create the types of posts we’ve discussed in this guide.
+Here’s why: that content will be helpful, valuable, and or entertaining.
+That makes for a great first impression with a prospective parent or student.

 You’ll want to set up four campaigns;

 - one geared toward a cold audience of prospective parents

 - one geared toward a cold audience of prospective students

 - one geared toward a warm audience of prospective parents

 - one geared toward a warm audience of prospective students